-2020 is coming to an end, and we happily accept that.
-The COVID-19 pandemic made this an especially challenging year for manufacturers with strained revenues and resources.
+The COVID-19 pandemic made this an especially challenging time for manufacturers with strained revenues and resources.
 On the other hand, economic challenges have forced businesses to reinvent business models and innovate faster than ever.
-2021 lies ahead of us, and it presents opportunities, not just for recovery but unprecedented growth.
+That gives manufacturers the chance to pursue new opportunities, not just for recovery, but unprecedented growth.

-Drawing from our year-long experience working with manufacturers in different sectors around the globe, here come our top trends for industrial sales in 2021.
+Drawing from our experience working with manufacturers in different sectors around the globe, here come our top trends for industrial sales.

 Trend 1: Make B2B Sales as agile and responsive as B2C

-Would you like to explore the potential of a customer-centric sales approach for your manufacturing business?
-Download our Guide to "Accelerate Manufacturing Sales"!
+Would you like to explore the potential of a customer-centric sales channel for your manufacturing business?
+Download our Manufacturing Commerce Playbook to learn more.

 Trend 2: Evolve Customer Experience in direct and indirect sales channels